 The verbal sections assess a student’s reading comprehension, critical reasoning, and vocabulary usage.
 Therefore, every section consists of around six text completion, four-sentence equivalence, and ten reading comprehension & critical reading questions.

 The experimental section (verbal or quantitative) consists of new question types that ETS is experimenting with for future use.
 However, the experimental section does not count in the main score.
 Therefore, students have no definite way of knowing which section is experimental, it is advisable for students to give their best in every section.

 GRE report will reflect three scores:

 Verbal and Quantitative Reasoning have 1-point increments and AWA has half-point increments.
-Moreover, if you score all the questions incorrect, then you would get 260 scores in total out of 240.
+Moreover, if you score all the questions incorrectly, then you would get 260 scores in total out of 240.
 In other words, 130 is zero scores.
 On the other hand, the total score of the Verbal and Quantitative sections is 340.
-Which means, 170 is a perfect score in each verbal and quant sections.
+This means, 170 is a perfect score in each verbal and quant section.

 After the actual exam, you can access the official report on your ETS account after approximately 10 working days.

 How do I send scores to my university?

 Your test fee entitles you to send scores to as many as four graduate institutions or fellowship sponsors for FREE.

 On the test day, you can send scores to your respective universities.